vaikunth-e/systolic-array/README.md

-"Systolic Array for 1D Convolution in SystemVerilog"
+Systolic Array for 1D Convolution in SystemVerilog